Dr Leah Bassel

 Leicester Migration Network

-Leah established and co-convenes the Leicester Migration Network (with Marc Scully, School of Historical Studies).
+Leah co-established and convenes the Leicester Migration Network.
 This interdisciplinary initiative brings together over 70 colleagues from across the university and the city.
 [Click on this link for more information about the network]

 Leah is interested in supervising doctoral work in the following areas: Refugee and migration studies (particularly with a focus on gender and migration), comparative political sociology, citizenship and integration, national and transnational political participation of migrants, intersectionality.